 The complete ban on the use of hormones or hormone precursors in OTC products by the European Economic Community (EEC) and elsewhere was not mirrored by similar legislation in the United States.
 However, the costs associated with FDA compliance and labeling requirements, and lack of access to European and other markets would have been strong disincentives to global cosmetic corporations.
-They moved on to less regulated compounds like phytosterols and other so-called bio-identical estrogens.
-Of all the hormone creams and oils produced by the majors that have been mentioned here, only Revlon’s Eterna 27 remains on the market.
+They moved on to less regulated compounds like phytosterols and other so-called bio-identical oestrogens.
+Of all the hormone creams and oils produced by the majors mentioned here, only Revlon’s Eterna 27 with pregnenolone acetate remained on the market at the end of the century.

 See also: Placental Creams and Serums